-3.4.
-COST PROPOSAL
+3.5 COST PROPOSAL (SCORED)

+The total cost proposal must not exceed two (2) pages.
 The maximum fee for this contract must not exceed the amount specified in section 1.4 to be considered responsive to this RFP.

-The evaluation process is designed to award this procurement not necessarily to the Consultant of least cost, but rather to the Consultant whose proposal best meets the requirements of this RFP.
-However, Consultants are encouraged to submit proposals which are consistent with state government efforts to conserve state resources.
+The evaluation process is designed to award this procurement not necessarily to the Proposer of least cost, but rather to the Proposer whose proposal best meets the requirements of this RFP.
+However, Proposers are encouraged to submit proposals which are consistent with state government efforts to conserve resources.

-A. Identification of Costs (SCORED)
+A. Identification of Costs

 Identify all costs in U.S. dollars including expenses to be charged for performing the services necessary to accomplish the objectives of the contract.
-The Consultant is to submit a fully detailed budget including staff costs and any expenses necessary to accomplish the tasks and to produce the deliverables under the contract.
-Consultants are required to collect and pay Washington state sales and use taxes, as applicable.
+The Proposer is to submit a fully detailed budget including staff costs and any expenses necessary to accomplish the tasks and to produce the deliverables under the contract.
+Proposers are required to collect and pay Washington state sales and use taxes, as applicable.

 Costs for subcontractors are to be broken out separately.
 Please note if any subcontractors are certified by the Office of Minority and Women's Business Enterprises.
+Identification of costs should include the following: